strapi/documentation/docusaurus/docs/dev-docs/integrations/python.md

 python -m pip install requests
 ```

-## GET Request your collection type
+## GET Request to your collection type

 Execute a `GET` request on the `restaurant` collection type in order to fetch all your restaurants.